 Accessing and editing subdomains:

-Click on a specific domain name
+Click on a specific domain name to see all subdomains

-Use the toggle to disable subdomains
+Use the archive icon to archive subdomains

 By archiving a domain: